eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/_index.md

 Asynchronous communication between [_Vehicle Apps_](#vehicle-apps) and other vehicle components, as well as cloud connectivity, is facilitated through [MQTT](https://mqtt.org/) messaging.
 Direct, synchronous communication between [_Vehicle Apps_](#vehicle-apps), [Vehicle Services](#vehicle-services) and the [Data Broker](#data-broker) is based on the [gRPC](https://grpc.io/) protocol.

+### Middleware Abstraction

+Velocitas basically provides middleware abstraction interfaces for service discovery, pubsub messaging, and other cross-cutting functionalites.
+At the moment, Velocitas just offers a (what we call) "native middleware" implementation, which does not provide (gRPC) service discovery.
+Instead, addresses and port number of services need to be provided via environment variables to an app; e.g. SDV_VEHICLEDATABROKER_ADDRESS=grpc://localhost:55555.
+The support of Dapr as middleware has recently been removed.

 ### Vehicle Edge Operating System

 [_Vehicle Apps_](#vehicle-apps) are expected to run on a [Linux](https://www.linux.org/)-based operating system.
 An OCI-compliant container runtime is required to host the _Vehicle App_ containers.
 For publish/subscribe messaging a MQTT broker must be available (e.g., [Eclipse Mosquitto](https://mosquitto.org/)).